Imperience - Centre for Research and Training in P.A.M

 NEARNESS

-Divine help does come, no doubt, but only when the Supreme is convinced of the devotee's earnestness of purpose.
-When the reaction creates a stir in the Infinite it indicates that he has concentrated his thought in the Great Being (This brings to our view the example of the lover and the Beloved).
-It means the distance between the devotee and the Lord is reduced, and the idea of remoteness begins to fade away.
-(IB-30)
+Divine help does come, no doubt, but only when the Supreme is convinced of devotee’s earnestness of purpose.
+When the reaction creates a stir in the Infinite it indicates that he has concentrated his thought in the Great Being.
+(This brings to our view the example of the lover and the Beloved).
+It means that the distance between the devotee and the Lord is reduced, and the idea of remoteness begins to fade away.
+Our nearness goes on increasing upto the final limit where the very feeling of aloofness, having merged in the Reality, becomes completely extinct and assumes the form of the Latent Motion that exists at the time of pralaya (individual).
+In this way our merging in the state becomes permanent and lasting.
+(BWS-146)

 NECTAR

-What we must strive for in order to secure absolute freedom from bondage is to become the lightest and finest, closely corresponding with the Godly attributes and securing complete similarity with Him.
-The nectar of real life is for him and him alone who brings himself upto the standard required for the purpose.
-(DR-13)
+We must strive for in order to secure absolute freedom from bondage is to become the lightest and the finest, closely corresponding with the godly attributes and securing complete similarity with Him.
+The nectar of real life is for him and him alone who bring himself up to the standard required for the purpose.
+(BWS-186)

 NEGATION

-A thing when observed continuously begins to fade away from sight and only its reflection remains which too finally disappears.
+An important point in this connection is that a thing when observed continuously begins to fade away from sight, and only its reflection remains, which too finally disappears.
 The reason is that matter possesses the capacity of seeing matter alone.
-The capacity to see beyond lies only in the final power which is beyond it.
-This goes on further in the same way till the very power of seeing gets extinct.
+The capacity to see beyond lies only in the finer power which is beyond it.
+This goes on further in the same way till the very power of seeing becomes extinct.
 But still something remains even beyond it which comes up in the form of consciousness.
-Further on this too becomes extinct and even the feeling of existence fades away., That which follows then is the state of Negation - the very Reality itself.
-In fact it is very difficult to understand it unless one actually reaches the point, nay rather he is sub-merged in that state.
-But even this Negation is something existent, for if it is not why do we call it so?
-Proceed on further still.
-(IB-25,26)
+Further on, this too becomes extinct and even the feeling of existence fades away.
+That which follows then is the state of negation – the very Reality itself.
+In fact it is very difficult to understand it unless one actually reaches the point, nay rather he is submerged in that state.
+But even this negation is something existent, for if it is not why do we call it so?
+Proceed on still further…!
+(BWS-142,143)

 "Ham wahan hain jahan se ham ko bhi kuchh hamari khabar nahin ati."

-A person who is in the state of Negation should automatically become sorrowful when he sees the sorrow of others, and delighted by seeing the delight of others, but this should be only superficial, and afterwards he should revert again to his "as he is" condition.
-(SS-453,454)
+A person who is in the state of negation should automatically become sorrowful when he sees the sorrow of others, and delighted by seeing the delight of others; but this should be only superficial, and afterwards he should revert again to his ‘as he is' condition.
+(SS-406,407)

 NEGLIGENCE

 Negligence, being a poison to the pursuit, must be avoided at all cost.
-If Master's greatness is established upon the mind, and one keeps himself closely connected with him, negligence can possibly never creep in.
-If, however, one feels himself short of the mark in that respect he can resort to prayer.
-These things in fact constitute the elementary steps on the Path of Mergence.(SS-250)
+If the master's greatness is established upon the mind, and one keeps himself closely connected with him, negligence can possibly never creep in.
+If however one feels himself short of the mark in that respect he can resort to prayer.
+These things in fact constitute the elementary steps on the path of mergence.
+When one has sufficiently advanced with it, the possibility of fall gets considerably reduced.
+The only effective instrument for avoiding a fall is meditation on the form of the master, a master in the true sense ofcourse.
+The process shall be much helpful in securing synonymity which is one of the highest attainments on the path, and may be interpreted as an advanced state of mergence.
+(SS-258,259)

 NERVOUSNESS